 The Company assesses on a forward looking basis the expected credit losses associated with its financial assets carried at amortised cost.
 The impairment methodology applied depends on whether there has been a significant increase in credit risk.

-For trade receivables, the Company applied the simplified approach permitted by IFRS 9, which requires expected lifetime losses to be recognised from initial recognition of the receivables.
+For trade receivables, lease receivables and contract assets, the Company applied the simplified approach permitted by IFRS 9, which requires expected lifetime losses to be recognised from initial recognition of the receivables.